An Overview of the New Rhysida Ransomware Targeting the Healthcare Sector

 Not much is currently known about the threat actors behind Rhysida in terms of origin or affiliations.
 According to the HC3 alert, Rhysida poses itself as a “cybersecurity team” that offers to assist victims in finding security weaknesses within their networks and system.
 In fact, the group’s first appearance involved the use of a victim chat support portal.

 Who are Rhysida’s targets?

-As mentioned earlier, Rhysida, which was previously known for targeting the education, government, manufacturing, and tech industries, among others — has begun conducting attacks on healthcare and public health organizations.
+As mentioned earlier, Rhysida, which was previously known for targeting the education, government, manufacturing, and tech industries, amongst others — has begun conducting attacks on healthcare and public health organisations.
 The healthcare industry has seen an increasing number of ransomware attacks over the past five years.
 This includes a recent incident involving Prospect Medical Holdings, a California-based healthcare system, that occurred in early August (although the group behind the attack has yet to be named as of writing).

 Data from Trend Micro™ Smart Protection Network™ (SPN) shows a similar trend, where detections from May to August 2023 show that its operators are targeting multiple industries rather than focusing on just a single sector.